jototland/stackedit_workspace/statistikknotater/r.md

 If you were to sort a list, which `rank` would each element have?
+The function `rank` returns the order of each element
 ```
 > rank(rank(c("dog", "cat", "sheep", "cow"))
 [1] 3 1 4 2
 ```
 To get a sorted list: which element should in you pick?
 In which `order`?
+The function `order` returns the index each element would have if the list were sorted
 ```
 > order(c("dog", "cat", "sheep", "cow"))
 [1] 2 4 1 3